Workplace Violence and Harassment Prevention

 • Type IV (Personal Relationship): Perpetrator has a relationship with an employee (e.g., domestic violence in the workplace).

-A strategy to prevent workplace violence should be in compliance with applicable provincial or territorial legislation, and is an important step to respond to the growing concern about violence in health care workplaces.
+A strategy to prevent workplace violence should comply with applicable provincial or territorial legislation and is an important step to respond to the growing concern about violence in healthcare workplaces.

 • There is a written workplace violence prevention policy.